-Prague is a city set amidst spiralling towers, gothic and Romanesque structures and baroque architecture.
-This city of a hudred spires is rife with history and culture.
-Many have fell in love with this fairytale city and made it their second home.
+Prague (Praha in Czech) is a city set amidst Gothic and Romanesque spires & towers and all sorts of baroque architecture.
+This city of a hundred spires is rife with history and culture.
+Many have fallen in love with this fairy tale city and made it their second home.
 Prague has plenty of hidden gems for the visitor to discover amongst its many winding streets, alleys and squares.
 It's a city full of wonder and one that the more adventurous traveller will definitely appreciate…

 Prague Castle is perhaps the most easily recognised historical structure of Prague.
-The Castle is what gives Prague its fairytale image.
+The Castle is what gives Prague its fairy tale image.
 It also boasts of being the largest and best preserved castle in the world.
 The Crown Jewels are stored in the castle and it also forms the seat of the Czech government.
-The gothic spires, baroque architecture and large gardens seem like pictures come alive from a fairytale.
-Today the castle houses many museums.
+The Gothic spires, baroque architecture and large gardens seem like pictures come alive from a fairy tale.
+Today the castle houses several museums.

 The Petrin Tower draws inspiration from the Eiffel Tower in Paris.
-The tower is set atop the Petrin Hill.
-The tower was built in 1891 for the Jubilee exhibition.
+The tower, set atop the Petrin Hill, was built in 1891 for the Jubilee exhibition.
 You can reach the Petrin Tower by a funicular railway, passing through beautiful views.
 There is an observatory at the tower from where you can view the world down below with lush landscaped gardens.
 The hall of mirrors is also popular among tourists.

-Church of Our Lady Victorious and Holy Infant of Prague:
+Church of Our Lady Victorious and Holy Infant of Prague ( Wikipedia )

-The wax statue of the Holy infant Jesus of Prague, housed in the Church of Our Lady Victorious, is definitely worth a visit.
+The wax statue of the Holy infant Jesus of Prague, housed in the Church of Our Lady Victorious, is definitely worth a visit, regardless of your faith.
 It is a holy pilgrimage sight where thousands of visitors come every year to pay homage to the statue of Infant Jesus.
-This church is worth a visit, regardless of your faith.
 There are many legends associated with this statue.
 It is said to have saved Prague from the ravages of war.
 Many believe the statue holds magical powers, particularly for would-be mothers.
 The altar where Infant Jesus rests is also adorned with other figures made from gold and silver.

-Josefov or the Jewish quarter is what is left of the Jewish ghetto from the 13th century.
+Josefov or the Jewish quarter is left of the Jewish ghetto from the 13th century.
 Most of the ghetto was destroyed in the 19th century.
 At the Jewish quarter you can visit the Spanish synagogue, Klaus synagogue, Maisel synagogue, Pinkas synagogue, Old New synagogue and the Jewish Town Hall.
-Perhaps the most significant and moving sight in Josefov is the Jewish cemetery.
-As the space for burying the dead began to be scarce, they were burials on top of the existing bodies.
+Perhaps, the most significant and moving sight in Josefov is the Jewish cemetery.
+As the space for burying the dead began to be scarce, there were burials on top of the existing bodies.

-The Dancing House stands apart from the baroque, art noveau and renaissance buildings in Prague.
-The structure itself resembles a pair of dancers and is located on the riverfront of the Vlatava River.
+The Dancing House stands apart from the baroque, art nouveau and renaissance buildings in Prague.
+The structure itself resembles a pair of dancers and is located on the riverfront of the Vltava River.
 It is also known as Fred & Ginger house after the famous dancers or as the Drunk House.
 A French restaurant at the top of the building offers beautiful views of Prague.

 The Wenceslas Square is a huge famous boulevard and is named after the patron saint of Prague, 'St Wenceslas'.
 It is lined with cafes, restaurants, shops and hotels.
 The Wenceslas Square is actually more of a lengthy boulevard than an actual square.
 It also forms the nucleus for the happening nightlife of Prague.
 Wenceslas Square conflates with the old and new.
 It has also been a witness to the many historic events of Prague.

-The Vysehrad Castle is perched on a hill above the Vlatava River.
+The Vysehrad Castle is perched on a hill above the Vltava River.
 This castle is known as the birthplace of Prague.
 It was here that Princess Libuse foresaw the vision of Prague.
-Here, you can visit the original statues from Charles Bridge that is housed here.
+Here, you can visit the originals of several baroque statues from Charles Bridge.
 The St Martin's Rotunda, though not open to public, is well worth a glance.
-The National cemetery at the castle is home to many famous personalities of Prague, such as Alfons Mucha, Jan Neruda and Bedrich Smetana.
+The National cemetery at the castle is home to famous personalities of Prague, such as Alfons Mucha, Jan Neruda and Bedrich Smetana.

 Bugsy's boasts a menu of more than 200 cocktails to choose from!
 What's more, is that the bar staff knows how to mix them right.
 This bar attracts older guys in suits, hustlers and rich tycoons.